opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 libgit2 when compiled to wasm with [Emscripten](https://emscripten.org/) creates 3 files: `lg2.html`, `lg2.js` and `lg2.wasm` (~ 833 KB).

-The `lg2.js` file includes [Emscripten File Sytem](https://emscripten.org/docs/api_reference/Filesystem-API.html) with already configured bindings to call into `lg2.wasm` and save results in the file system.
+The `lg2.js` file includes [Emscripten File System](https://emscripten.org/docs/api_reference/Filesystem-API.html) with already configured bindings to call into `lg2.wasm` and save results in the file system.

-This virtual file system can run in both browser and node environments.
+By default [MEMFS](https://emscripten.org/docs/api_reference/Filesystem-API.html#memfs) is used which is in-memory and thus run in both browser and node environments.

-Below is example of cloning a git repo into virtual in-memory file system ([MEMFS](https://emscripten.org/docs/api_reference/Filesystem-API.html#memfs)):
+Example below is making `git clone` and saving results into mounted MEMFS.

 ```js
 FS.mkdir("/")